Our Conservation Efforts

 Funding for this project was made possible by donations from the Middletown Community Foundation, The Fitton Family Foundation, Duke Energy, the Butler Rural Electric Community Connection, SHP Architects and the members and supporters of the Friends of Chrisholm.
 The Friends of Chrisholm permanently donated the facility to MetroParks as a positive enhancement to the property.

-We offer a weekly newsletter with information about upcoming events and programs.
-We'll also send breaking news and alerts via email.
+We offer a periodic newsletter with information about upcoming events and programs.

 Create Family fun